secure download

 • User and PDF expiry, revoke files at any time

-Stopping downloads & file copying
+Stopping downloads to cache & file copying

+As is so often the case in IT, what is happening at the technical level decides success or failure.
+Let’s take the case of information being viewed in the browser.
 Everything you view in a browser is automatically downloaded to a cache on your hard disk.
-The Temporary Internet Files (or cache) folder is used by browsers to store webpage content on the computer hard disk to speed up viewing.
-So the cache lets the browser download only content that has changed since you last viewed a web page, instead of downloading all of the content every time the page is displayed.
-That makes downloading much quicker!
+The temporary internet files (or cache) folder is used by browsers to store webpage content on the computer’s hard disk to speed up viewing.
+The cache lets the browser download only content that has changed since you last viewed a web page, instead of downloading all of the content every time the page is displayed.
+This makes browsing much quicker.

 Depending on the information you are trying to protect, however, you might not want to stop it anyway.
 For example, there are big overheads if you open a PDF on a server and then smooth scroll down the page with every single line of pixels being sent over the network.
-If you did this there could be major server overheads or response time problems, or likely both.
+If you did this, there could be major server overheads or response time problems, or likely both.

 Stopping file copying with secure downloads

-If you have your information on a server in an unprotected form, there are several free tools available (do an Internet search on ‘download website’) that will transfer a publicly accessible web site onto someone’s hard drive, where they can be examined at leisure.
-So if you want to stop illegal downloading you will need to keep the information you want to protect in an encrypted form so it is of no use to anyone without information from you, or you put it on a server that is not publicly accessible.
-But then you must be sure that the recipient is not going to misuse it.
+If you want to stop illegal downloading, you’ll need to keep the information you want to protect in an encrypted form so that it’s of no use to anyone without an encryption key from you.
+Alternatively, you put it on a server that is not publicly accessible.
+Even then, however, you must be sure that the recipient is not going to misuse it.

 There have been some ingenious approaches to try and stop unauthorized downloads of content by using secure downloads: